 Here are some of my thoughts on this:

-- Heirloom – If I were purchasing something as an heirloom that you want to be sure would last for many years, purchasing a fine solid wood piece of furniture is the way to go.
-Not only will this last for many years as antiques have lasted for hundreds of years, but it is a high-quality piece of furniture.
-On the other hand, if it is a fashionable kind of furniture piece and you think you may trade it up or get rid of it in a few years, then a hardwood solid or engineered wood furniiture is usually fine.
+- Heirloom – If I were purchasing something as an heirloom that I want to be sure would last for many years, buying a fine solid wood piece of furniture is the way to go.
+Not only will this last for many years, as antiques have lasted for hundreds of years, but it is a high-quality piece of furniture.
+On the other hand, if it is a fashionable furniture piece and you think you may trade it up or get rid of it in a few years, then hardwood solid or engineered wood furniture is usually fine.

-- Wood Choices – if you are looking for a piece that will last, buy a piece made from hardwoods vs. the softwoods.
+- Wood Choices – if you want a piece that will last, buy one made from hardwoods vs. softwoods.
 The hardwoods will be more expensive as it is a more expensive wood and is usually used for higher-end furniture manufacturing.
 If you are not sure, ask the supplier before you purchase to make sure they use the quality of wood to match their price.
 Do some shopping around and check around to see the prices for types of hardwood furniture with quality construction.

 You need to understand that not all solid wood is created equal, and just because a piece has a label on it to say it is solid wood, it may not be a quality piece of furniture.
-To see if it is a quality piece of furniture, you need to look at how the drawers and everything else fits together and if a reputable furniture brand manufactured it.
+To see if it is a quality piece of furniture, you must look at how the drawers and everything else fit together and if a reputable furniture brand manufactured it.

 Most reputable furniture brands that produce high-quality solid wood furniture will ensure the wood they use and how the furniture is constructed are of the desired quality.
 So if you are not sure, the best thing you can do is ask them some questions about the wood and furniture construction before you purchase the furniture.

-If you are interested in seeing how Mondoro can help you with your solid wood furniture needs – we would love to talk to you to see how we can help you.
+If you are interested in seeing how Mondoro can help you with your solid wood furniture needs – we would love to talk to you about how we can help you.

 Mondoro gives out a FREE Lookbook to anyone interested.
 You can receive a copy of our latest Lookbook by clicking here.